 Next fry the chorizo and sizzle for a minute.
 Scoop out and add to the pork.

-Add the vegetables, fennel seeds, chilli flakes, and herbs and cook for about 5 mins until the vegetables are soft and just starting to colour.
+Add the carrots, then chilli flakes, then onion, then herbs and cook for about 5 mins until the vegetables are soft and just starting to colour.

 Sprinkle over the sugar, add the garlic and paprika and cook a little.

 Stir in the tomato purée then splash in the sherry and the vinegar and bubble for a moment.

 Tip in the tomatoes and a can of pork stock (say, from a hog roast carcass

 Stir the meat and juices into the sauce, season with salt and pepper and bring to a simmer.

 Cover the dish with a lid and place in the oven for 2 hours, checking occasionally and if the sauce becomes too thick add a splash more stock.